As a commonwealth country, Kenya’s legal system descends from English common law.

 Once the necessary approval is granted, an application should be lodged through KIPI.
 The application should be accompanied by a full description of the invention, and should clearly illustrate the characteristics of the invention and identify the scope of the patent rights sought.
 The application is published in the Industrial Property Journal 18 months after the date of filing.

-KIPI conducts an examination on the proposed patent for purposes of checking the patents’ compliance with the requirements of the IPA.
-Where a patent application is not accepted, the applicant will be informed by KIPI of the reasons for non-acceptance and provided an opportunity to rectify or update the application.
+KIPI conducts an examination on the proposed patent for purposes of checking the patent's compliance with the requirements of the Industrial Property Act (IPA).
+Where a patent application is not accepted, the applicant will be informed by KIPI of the reasons for non-acceptance, and will be given an opportunity to rectify or update the application.

 When an application is accepted, it is advertised in the Industrial Property Journal, after which a patent certificate is issued.